cschladetsch/CoinSpot-GoogleSheets/Readme.md

 Most people that invest in crypto-currencies have their own spreadsheets.
 This app will give you basic use cases, and also provide a basis for more elaborate automation if you wish.

-*Note*: Balances will **NOT** include your unused account funds on CoinSpot.
+*Note*: Balances will **not** include your unused account funds on CoinSpot.
+This is intentional.
 The same is true for 'total spent', though I'll need fully automate this.
 This is all a bit more complicated than I first suspected.

 ## Example Screenshot
 This is using an alt account setup, but shows the basics of what you can expect.